 Panama packs a powerful punch in terms of diverse ranges of landscapes and loads of vacation possibilities.
 From beautiful islands and beaches to the mountainous interior, wonderful hiking trails and good coffee, Panama is an exciting place to visit.
-With so many options, it can be hard to narrow down what to see on your trip, so read on to discover a few highlights and things to do in Panama.
+With so many options, it can be hard to narrow down what to see on your trip, so read our visitor guide to discover a few highlights and things to do in Panama.

 Undoubtedly, the most famous attraction in Panama is by far the Panama Canal, which connects the Atlantic and Pacific Oceans.
 Here you can watch massive ships that are piled high with containers glide quietly through the locks.
 Watching this great engineering feat will give you new perspective!